How Did Chiropractic Start? A Look at the History of Chiropractic Care

 How Chiropractic Has Evolved Over Time

-Modern chiropractic care is evidence-informed and focuses primarily on diagnosing and treating musculoskeletal conditions, particularly those involving the spine.
+Modern chiropractic care is evidence-informed.
+It focuses primarily on diagnosing and treating musculoskeletal conditions, particularly those involving the spine.
+Today, chiropractors commonly help patients with:

 Lower back pain